Sheltering-in-Place, Day 3

 There's no lamenting where that girl went or what happened to her.
 I know all those things.
 It's been an interesting life so far, and I'm not expecting that to stop.
 This pandemic thing is a case in point.
 In the midst of all this global change and the upending of everyone's everything, I'm balancing myself on a not-so-tight rope, trying to keep a smile on my face.
 The rhinos help.
 They always help.

-The spiked bracelet did not fair well in the sulphur and humidity of Hawaii and will probably never be worn again.
-In its place on the other wrist is the Apple watch my husband reminds me to wear and my quaint little medical alert bracelet because age does things to people.
+The spiked bracelet did not fair well in the sulfur and humidity of Hawaii and will probably never be worn again.
+In its place on the other wrist are the Apple watch my husband reminds me to wear and my quaint little medical alert bracelet because age does things to people.

 My stompy-stompy 20 holes that I got when I was 15 years old and spending too much time on Haight Street are long since stomped through.
 They taught me the value of well made shoes, though.
 So today's boots are Fluevogs that I'm hoping last at least 10 more years.
 They make me nearly 6 feet tall without discomfort, and I like that.
 Peeking through the side laces are skull socks.
 Because skull socks.